Sony Pictures Logo

 Columbia Pictures Entertainment Logo 1987

 The logo depicts a slender young girl standing on a high pedestal with a torch in her right hand.
-She wears a flowing tunic; behind her, light is seen in the form of the sun with many sharp rays.
-The flame from the torch illuminates the figure and everything around her.
-The background for Columbia (the name of this character) is a half-cut oval that looks like an entrance.
+She wears a flowing tunic; behind her, light appears as the sun, with many sharp rays.
+The torch flame illuminates the figure and everything around her.
+The background for Columbia (the character’s name) is a half-cut oval that resembles an entrance.
 Below it is the name of the film studio, executed in bold letters with miniature serifs.
 The font is lowercase, except for the first glyphs, which are in uppercase.
 The inscription is centered.

 1989 – 1991